BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 When a match is made, the player needs to collect the bonus.
 The "Collect" button will disappear within 10 seconds or when the draw is over, whichever comes first.

-The player must act fast to collect them as they occurr.
+The player must act fast to collect them as they occur.

 ### Number of Lucky Balls